 Check out Harvest.

-HourStack has personal, professional, and enterprise tiers.
+HourStack has personal and team plans.
 Since the layout mirrors a traditional calendar, with blocks of time designated for entries, this program is an ideal fit for fans of paper planners and visual learners.
 Drag and drop features let users plan and reschedule with ease.
 Hourstack offers scheduling, timing, and reporting for individuals and teams, along with the ability to set permissions for group members.
-Monthly pricing starts at around $5 per user for the most basic option.
+Monthly pricing starts at around $9 per user for the most basic option.

 Check out HourStack.